 Inside the ‘Red Folder’

-An information packet for new Scouts and their parents would seem like a commonsensical idea.
+An information packet for new Scouts and their parents would seem like common sense.
 However, in many years as an active Scouter, I have seen more troops without a quality package than with one.

 Troop 1113’s Parent’s Guide, referred to as the “red folder,” ranks among the best I’ve seen.
 Updated every year, it includes the following: